TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

  1. Use the [template](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/) to create the account.

- 2. Use the [Sample C# code](https://github.com/Azure/azure-cosmosdb-dotnet/blob/89670bc8aefd9bdd932db7f9b6d2fcb9b6acf35e/samples/code-samples/CollectionManagement/Program.cs#L101) to create database and collection.
+ 2. Use the [Sample C# code](https://github.com/Azure/azure-cosmosdb-dotnet/blob/89670bc8aefd9bdd932db7f9b6d2fcb9b6acf35e/samples/code-samples/CollectionManagement/Program.cs#L101) to create the database and collection.

 ### Using the Azure CLI

- 1. Use the [Azure CLI command](https://docs.microsoft.com/azure/cosmos-db/cli-samples) to create account, database and collection.
+ 1. Use the [Azure CLI command](https://docs.microsoft.com/azure/cosmos-db/cli-samples) to create the account, database and collection.

 ## **Recommended documents**